AyraBlack/anaudr-carousel-system/carousel-rules.md

 - important data points

 If a line feels too important to be plain body text, it probably deserves a card or callout.

+When a slide uses multiple cards, prefer card modules with:
+- a clear visual anchor such as centered icon or emoji
+- larger readable text
+- text placed below the icon when that improves hierarchy
+- enough spacing to feel premium, not cramped

+Cards should feel like designed modules, not text boxes.

 ### Takeaway placement rule
 Strong concluding phrases should not be thrown in as plain quotes by default.